 - I used Tylenol arthritis and mine went away.

-Don’t miss the sequel: 20 Replies to Things Not to Say to a Rheumatoid Patient
+Don’t miss the sequel: 20 Replies to Things Not to Say to an RA Patient

 Note: A special treat coming up on the blog: an interview with a young lady who will inspire you.

 - One more thing not to say: 3 Reasons to Stop Saying “Complications of Rheumatoid Arthritis

 - Send someone this video!
 Working and Rheumatoid Arthritis

 - Finding a good doctor: 21 Things to Know About Finding a New Rheumatologist

 - I’m out to destroy the mythical RA!
 To Tell the Truth: Will the Real Rheumatoid Arthritis Please Stand Up?